 See It to Believe It

-After logging into your teacher account at Studies Weekly, you will have access to images of diary pages and letters from notable figures in history.
-Some of these figures include Joan Mulholland, one of the key figures in the Freedom Rides, Anne Frank, and many more.
+After logging into your teacher account at Studies Weekly, you have access to images of diary pages and letters from notable figures in history.
+Some of these figures include Anne Frank, Ruby Bridges and Joan Mulholland — one of the key figures in the Freedom Rides — and many more.

-In our weekly publications as well as our online tools, we talk about and share images of works of art and literature.
 The only culture that our students and our kids will know about and understand is what is passed down to them from the generations before.
 This is what makes primary source so crucial to students now.
+In our weekly publications as well as our online tools, we talk about and share news images, works of art and literature.